kawakami-o3/r9ir/README.md

 The differences with 8cc are

 1. it is written in Rust
-2. it produces an assembler for mac.
+2. it generates an assembler code for mac.